-- 1. Show the fundamental principles of compressible flow. - 2.
-Solve problems related to isentropic flow through variable area ducts, Fanno flow, and Rayleigh flow. - 3.
-Determine the effects of flow properties on normal shock. - 4.
-Establish the basic gas dynamics theories for aircraft propulsion systems. - 5.
-Demonstrate the working principles of solid propellant and liquid propellant rocket engines.
+- 1. Illustrate the fundamental principles of compressible flow. - 2.
+Resolve the problems on isentropic flow through variable area ducts, Fanno flow and Rayleigh flow. - 3.
+Assess the effect of flow properties on normal shock. - 4.
+Explain the basic gas dynamics theories for aircraft propulsion systems. - 5.
+Demonstrate the working of solid propellant and liquid propellant rocket engines.